 The station begins broadcast of NPR’s Morning Edition, a two hour news and information program.

-WFIU goes “on line” with the new NPR satellite system in late February.
+WFIU goes online with the new NPR satellite system in late February, replacing the round-robin phone line network.

-WFIU produces its first live satellite broadcast when it presents the IU Philharmonic conducted by IU SOM professor Thomas Baldner at Avery Fisher Hall in New York City in April.
+WFIU produces its first live satellite broadcast in April when it presents the IU Philharmonic, conducted by IU SOM professor Thomas Baldner at Avery Fisher Hall in New York City.
 The program is carried by thirteen stations coast to coast.

 Programs from Music from Indiana are chosen to air on National Public Radio’s NPR Recital Hall.